milen-patel/RaspberryPi-OS/README.md

 # Some Explanations
+## Why do we have to name the final output file kernel8.img?
+To be completed...

+## Understanding LED indicators on the Rasberry Pi
+To be completed...

 ## Accessing the Exception Level

 In the ARMv8 architecture, the current exception level (EL) is determined by the value of the Current Exception Level (CURRENTEL) register, which is a read-only register that holds the current EL.